 The Hebrew Hospital Home of Westchester provides adult day care for physically frail or mentally disabled seniors.
 Parents and kids ages 14 or older can volunteer to help with board games, computers, painting and crafts, sharing stories, performing music, and visiting one-on-one.
 Parents must accompany children younger than 16.
 Hebrew Hospital’s volunteer team has a comprehensive base of therapeutic recreation activities and an active group of residents who participate daily, and your help is needed to keep activities helpful, engaging, and fun.
-Contact Maria Scaros-Mercado, director of therapeutic activities and volunteer services, at 914-681-8437.
-61 Grasslands Road, Valhalla. hhhinc.org.
+Contact Laura Meza, director of therapeutic activities and volunteer services, at firstname.lastname@example.org, or call 914-681-8437.
+61 Grasslands Road, Valhalla

 Advocate for Animals

-New Rochelle Humane Society, open 10am-4pm daily (except Thursday: 2-8pm), offers several ways to make a difference in the lives of homeless pets by volunteering.
+Humane Society of Westchester, open 10am-4pm daily (except Thursday: 2-8pm), offers several ways to make a difference in the lives of homeless pets by volunteering.
 Adult volunteers (ages 18 and older), junior volunteers (ages 14-17), and family volunteers (parents/legal guardians with children ages 10-13 who work as a team) are welcomed and appreciated.
 Each group has a program designed for them with different orientations and guidelines, as various tasks around the shelter and in the community require your help.
-For more information on volunteering or fostering a pet, visit newrochellehumanesociety.org or call 914-632-2925.
+For more information on volunteering or fostering a pet, visit online or call 914-632-2925.
 70 Portman Road, New Rochelle.

 1022 Main St., Peekskill; 914-737-3022